cas

 bool \GlobalData\Client::cas(string $key, mixed $old_value, mixed $new_value)

-Atomic replacement, replace $old_value with $new_value.
+Atomic replacement, replacing $old_value with $new_value.

 Parameters